Metroscript/archix-setup/README.md

 # Archix-setup

-A setup script with some personal dotfiles to aid you in installing Arch and/or Artix Linux with the Hyprland Window Compositor!
+A setup script with some personal dotfiles to aid you in installing Arch and/or Artix Linux with the Hyprland Window Compositor or KDE Plasma!

 # What does the script do?

-The script is designed to install Arch/Artix Linux with my custom Hyprland rice, though it also supports KDE-Plasma for testing purposes.
+The script is designed to install Arch/Artix Linux with my custom Hyprland rice though, I do not use it much any more, but the rice should still function as intended.
-Along with installing software, it includes support for installing a swapfile if you lack swap & adding resume-from-disk/hibernate support, Plus some - to my knowledge; unintrusive security features which should have minimum compatability issues, aside from possible issues with slow hardware as vm.max_map_count is set to the 64 bit integer limit - same a Fedora.
+Along with installing software, it includes support for installing a swapfile or zram if you lack swap & adding resume-from-disk/hibernate support, Plus some - to my knowledge; unintrusive security features which should have minimum compatability issues, aside from possible issues with slow hardware as vm.max_map_count is set to the 64 bit integer limit -3; same as Fedora.

 It should be noted that in order for this script to work: you have the 'quiet' kernel parameter enabled (May change later.
 I may add quiet with the script if it's not detected), are not using Systemd-Boot (If using Arch), are using mkinitcpio for initramfs generation (Support for others may come later) and have, until you boot into your GUI: Unrestricted sudo/doas privileges (Mainly used for pacman, sed, echoing settings to files, and obtaining disk UUIDs).